var-github/var-github.github.io/api/readme.md

 - Leave build command and output directory empty
 - Add any envirnment secrets you want to add and deploy

-If you are using any packages, you need to create package.json
+If you are using any js packages, you need to create package.json

 Structure of package.json if required
 ```